maxsilvauk/govuk-frontend/docs/releasing/testing-and-linting.md

 ### Conventions
 We aim to write the description of our tests in as "natural language" as possible, for instance "back-link component fails to render if the required fields are not included".

+Each test should be independent and isolated from all other tests.
+It shouldn't matter what order tests are run in, or how many tests from a test suite are run.

+Try and keep assertions small, so they only check for one thing.
+This makes tests more readable and makes it easier to see what's happening if a test is failing.

 ## Updating component snapshots
 For components, the snapshots are stored in `[component-name directory]/_snapshots_`.